 Vehicles with T-Tops or moon roof panels shall have the panels retained with tabs or straps.

-All vehicles under 250 MPH shall have SAFETY film on BOTH SIDES of all non-laminated safety glass windows, or replace the windows with polycarbonate material.
-Glass headlights must also be covered in Safety film on the outside.
+All vehicles in classes where the record is under 200 MPH shall have SAFETY film on BOTH SIDES of all non-laminated safety glass windows, or replace the windows with polycarbonate material.

+All other glass, such as Glass headlights must also be covered in Safety film.

 Common window tint will NOT be allowed as a substitute for SAFETY film.

-All vehicles over 250 MPH shall have all non-laminated windows constructed of polycarbonate material.
+All vehicles in classes where the record is over 200 MPH shall have all non-laminated windows constructed of polycarbonate material.